drnhng/mini-incident-dashboard/README.md

 I started by creating just the incident feed and a button to add a new incident.
 I created my own custom React hooks in the /hooks folder for the GraphQL queries and mutations, and connected them to the frontend components.
 This allowed the query/mutation logic to be abstracted and made reusable.

-Once I verified the hooks were properly set up, I implemented the remaining functionality: filtering, deleting, and editing incidents.
+Once I tested and verified the hooks were properly set up, I implemented the remaining functionality: filtering, deleting, and editing incidents.
 I decided to allow the user to select multiple incidents for the purpose of batch deleting incidents.

 I used a ContextProvider to avoid prop drilling and manage UI states such as selected incidents and filters.